 A big new skill for fifth graders is learning to take in, and analyze, multiple points of view.
 This may mean reading a book, a historical passage, and an individual’s account, and watching a movie, studying an interactive timeline, and doing Internet research about the American Civil War.
 The point is for your child to be able to take in the information and digest it accurately.
 How does the date on the timeline of the start of the war correspond to the enslaved person’s story?
 Your child’s ability to learn a topic from different sources — and understand how the information varies based on the source — are key to your child skillfully and knowledgably “banking” facts.

 “Read like a detective,” is the way David Coleman, a principal architect of the Common Core, explains the emphasis on evidence in reading.
 Hunting for evidence means your child finding — and explicitly referring to — answers to questions in text and pictures.
 Fifth graders use evidence to compare and contrast characters, to summarize what they read, and to determine a story’s theme.
 This year, they also use evidence to quote accurately.
 Your child may use passages — either explicitly or to illustrate what they infer — to compare, say, Mary and Colin in The Secret Garden.
 It could also mean your child finding the first thing Mary says when she learns her Ayah has died.

-Your child’s teacher will emphasize evidence in different ways this year, but the main skills your child should have include:
+Your child’s teacher will emphasize evidence in different ways this year, but the main fifth grade reading skills your child should have include:

 • Summarizing a text’s main points and explaining how those points are supported by specific details.